amir-hanna/proverbs-plus/README.md

-screen_scrap.py          screen scrap module sha_hash.py              hashing module t_stamp.py               time stamp module to prevent overloading the server script_path		 to get the absolute path of the running script proverbs.json		 the book of proverbs in json format
+screen_scrap.py          screen scrap module sha_hash.py              hashing module t_stamp.py               time stamp module to prevent overloading the server script_path              to get the absolute path of the running script proverbs.json            the book of proverbs in json format requirements.txt         required modules for this project